collective/collective.aviary/README.rst

     rotate, flip, blur, compress, change contrast & brightness, sharpen, add drop shadows, crop, resize an image, save as, and apply sepia.
-Was the first attemp to enhance Plone image editing options but, let's face it, who wants to use an user interface à la `GIMP`_ these days?
+Was the first attemp to enhance Plone image editing options but, let's face it, who wants to use a user interface à la `GIMP`_ these days?

 `collective.externalimageeditor`_
-    Integrates `Aviary`_, `FotoFlexer`_ and `Pixlr`_ into Plone.
+    Integrates Aviary, `FotoFlexer`_ and `Pixlr`_ into Plone.
 Unfortunately, `Aviary support was broken`_ when we test it and it was the only service we wanted to use.
-On the other side, creating a new package with support only for `Aviary`_ allow us better control of its features.
+On the other side, creating a new package with support only for Aviary allow us better control of its features.

 `plone.app.imagecropping`_
     Allows images to be manually cropped using `Jcrop`_, a jQuery image